Pineconium/OpenVideoHosting/HOSTING.md

 ## 1. Hardware
 To start running an Open-powered video hosting site, you'll need the following:
 1. Any Server Computer with these minimum specs.
-    - Storage: At least 1 hard drive with at least 1 TB of disk space.
+    - Storage: At least 1 hard drive with at least 1 TB of total disk space.
     - RAM: 8 GB
     - Operating System: Any OS designed for server use.
+(Recommended to use any Linux Server Distro)
     - Networking: Ethernet or (if possible) Wireless.
 2. Any Client Computer.
 (This will be used to control the server computer).
 3. Any software for the following purposes: